IronMan1994/CGA-MWS-algorithm/README.md

        r.run(paths, g, k, size, 1000, 0.3, 1, 1000, "calfitness_Cov");

-3. Enter the path to the TXT file at this location, relative or absolute path.
+3. Enter the relative or absolute path of the `txt` file in the following statement.

        String path = "GBM_removeGene_GeneNumbers_911.txt;";

-4. Parameter setting.
+4. Setting parameters.

-   Input parameters in this method, just modify the parameters `g` and `K`.
-   The parameter `g` at the bottom is the number of genes in the `GBM_removeGene_GeneNumbers_911.txt` file.
-It is not necessary to modify it.
+   * This project provides two real data of GBM in this paper, `GBM_ GeneNumbers_ 920.txt` is a file that does not remove the genes expressed in the paper.
+   * `GBM_ removeGene_ GeneNumbers_ 911.txt` is a file that removes the genes expressed in the paper.
+   * If the input sample file `GBM_removeGene_GeneNumbers_911.txt` is used, in the `r.run()` statement, only the parameter k is modified and the remaining parameters remain default.

          int g = 911;
          int k = 6;
          int size = g / 2;
          r.run(paths, g, k, size, 1000, 0.3, 1, 1000, "calfitness_Cov");

    * The first   parameter:  The path of TXT file，
    * The second  parameter:  Number of genes in TXT file，